litl/rauth/docs/index.rst

 Additionally, an authenticated session, wrapped with the necessary OAuth data can be returned via `service.get_authenticated_session(access_token, access_token_secret)`.
-Bind this to a variables and then call it to make authenticated requests to service endpoints.
+Bind this to a variable and then call it to make authenticated requests to service endpoints.

 The OAuth hook object is also available if the service wrapper is not needed or